 In July 1918 the Petrograd Soviet newspaper, Izvestiia, published a Bolshevik account of the Left SR uprising in Moscow, which began with the murder of the German ambassador to the USSR:

-Having set themselves such a task as the seizure of State authority, the leaders of the Left SRs had apparently quite failed to realize the magnitude and the importance of it, and to realize that it was far beyond their strength.
+Having set themselves such a task as the seizure of State authority, the leaders of the Left SRs had apparently quite failed to realise the magnitude and the importance of it and to realise that it was far beyond their strength.
 The rebels, after some insignificant attempts at resistance, began sending out parlementaires in every possible direction, and then began a disorderly retreat.
 The pursuit is going on with complete success.
 The number of those captured already amounts to several hundred.
-Full details will be submitted by the Government to the next session of the All-Russian Congress of Soviets, which will have the final word, both on the uprising of July 6th and 7th, and on the fate of the so-called Party of the Left SRs as a whole.
+Full details will be submitted by the Government to the next session of the All-Russian Congress of Soviets, which will have the final word, both on the uprising of July 6th and 7th, and on the fate of the so-called Party of the Left SRs as a whole.”